lejuans01/My-Streams/Single Ch Streams/Readme.md

-All m3u files are single play streams.
+All m3u files are single Channel streams.

 More Playlists Channels from: ( insolencetvgo ) https://github.com/InsolenceWillow/insolencetvgo